sarahrajabazdeh/AWS-Deployment-Documentation/README.md

    CodeBuild:
         Reason for using: We are using CodeBuild as a fully managed build service that compiles our source code, runs tests, and produces software packages.
 We use CodeBuild as part of our CI/CD pipeline to build our Golang web application and generate the necessary artifacts for deployment.
-Chapter 6: Scaling and Monitoring the Application
+## Chapter 6: Scaling and Monitoring the Application

     Scaling Mongodb using Replicaset approach

-       Overview of scalability and monitoring

-  Chapter 7: Scaling MongoDB using ReplicaSet approach
+  ## Chapter 7: Scaling MongoDB using ReplicaSet approach

     +---------------------+     +---------------------+     +---------------------+
     |  mongo (eu-south-1c) |     |   rep1 (eu-south-1a) |     |   rep2 (eu-south-1b) |